 - any information related to your alleged disability

 Of course, you will also have to submit medical evidence to prove that you really are disabled.
 This may include doctor’s reports, medical records, and recent test results.
 The SSA field office will then assess your eligibility.
 Afterward, your application is forwarded to the Disability Determination Services (DDS).
 The DDS are state agencies responsible for evaluating your disability based on your medical records.
 They will look at the medical evidence you provided but they may also do their own investigation if needed.
 If the DDS deems that you really are disabled, they will return your case to the SSA field office for benefit computation.
 Should the DDS found out that you are not disabled, your file will be kept in the field office in case you want to file an appeal.

 Request for Reconsideration

 If you got denied at the initial application stage, you can still file for reconsideration.
 According to SSA data, the reconsideration process usually takes a little over 100 days.
 First, you need to submit the reconsideration forms and new medical evidence (if any).
 Then the SSA will send your application back to the DDS where it will be assigned to a different disability examiner.
 They may also send you to an SSA doctor if you didn’t get to go the first time.
 The examiner will then review the previous decision and consider the new medical evidence submitted.
 Whether you got approved or denied, you’ll receive the decision either online or by mail.
 You can also check your SSA account for updates.

 Should the SSA deny your request for reconsideration, you can still appeal for a disability hearing.
 At this stage, you will have to go to court and defend your claim before an administrative law judge (ALJ).
 Depending on your performance, the ALJ will either confirm or reverse the DDS’ decision.
 Waiting time for ALJ hearings often vary per state.
 But most of the time, it can take a year or two.
 After the hearing, it can take up to two months for the judge to come up with a decision.
 Then the decision will be drafted by decision writers which can also take a couple of months.
 Once the decision is finalized, you will receive either an approval or denial notice by mail or online.

-Victor Malca Law has over 25 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
-His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation lawyers in Florida.
-Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.
+Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
+His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation attorney’s in Florida.
+He specializes in representing injured workers on compensation benefit cases and disabled individuals claiming lost social security disability benefits.

-Our unwavering advocacy for employee rights and privileges are also recognized by our peers.
 Book a free consultation today.
+Our unwavering advocacy for employee rights and privileges are recognized by our past clients across South Florida.

 About The Author